 The Edinburgh Vaults

 The Edinburgh Vaults are a series of chambers within 19 arches under the city's South Bridge.
 For a short period in the 18th century they were used by tradesmen for storage, for taverns, barbershops and other businesses.
-But their biggest claim to fame, especially for tourists of the ghoulish, was as the place where early 19th century serial killers Burke and Hare stored bodies.
-The bodies were sold to Edinburgh University medical professor Robert Knox to use in his anatomy lectures.
+But their biggest claim to fame, especially for tourists of the ghoulish, was as the place where early 19th century grave robbers and serial killers Burke and Hare stored the bodies they sold to an Edinburgh University medical professor for his anatomy lectures.
 Fittingly, after his conviction and hanging, Burke was used for anatomy lessons himself.
 And if you are truly ghoulish, you can see his skeleton at the Anatomical Museum of the University of Edinburgh where it is still displayed.

 Edinburgh is home to one of the UK's top universities and, like most university towns, you can count on great pubs and a lively music scene.
 The best way to tune in to what's on when you're visiting is to check out the online entertainment listings in the local newspaper, the Scotsman, or the Edinburgh pages of the popular British entertainment magazine, The List.

 It's always worth seeing what's on at Henry's Cellar Bar, one of the city's longest running, independent live music venues.
-It's a tiny club on Morrison Street and music there is certainly varied - rock, punk, garage, indie, electro, blues, alternative, country, hip hop, folk, hardcore and what Henry's calls "krautrock" -- and, oh yes, jazz too.
+It's a tiny club on Morrison Street and music there is certainly varied — rock, punk, garage, indie, electro, blues, alternative, country, hip hop, folk, hardcore and what Henry's calls "krautrock" — and, oh yes, jazz too.
 The Jam House, on Queen Street, attracts a slightly more grown-up crowd (over 21).
 The dress code is what the British call "smart casual".
 You can dine and drink as well as enjoy timeless jazz, rock and blues curated in a style established by founder TV presenter and pianist Jools Holland.
-It's been named one of the top ten bars in Edinburgh New Town.

 No trip to Edinburgh would be complete without learning a bit more about Scotland's amber nectar, Scotch whisky.
-Don't bother with the whisky themed tourist traps at the top of the Royal Mile - there are several great whisky bars where you can imbibe and learn.
+Don't bother with the whisky themed tourist traps at the top of the Royal Mile — there are many better whisky bars where you can imbibe and learn.
+Here are some of our favorites:

 - The Black Cat is a strange little place on Rose Street that opened in 2011 but looks like it's been around forever.
 They have a good range of whiskies and some outdoor seating.